knut0815/ToyHMM.jl/README.md

 # toyHMM.jl
-A simple Hidden Markov Model implementation for educational purposes
+A simple Hidden Markov Model implementation for educational purposes.

-**Note:** This is just a rough implementation at the moment.
-I'll hopefully be developing a more flexible [HMM julia package here](https://github.com/ahwillia/HMM.jl).

 ### References and Acknowledgements: